jimiljojo/api-catalog-demo/home.md

 **Permissions required** :

-User is at least one of the following in relation to the Account requested:
+User is at least one of the following in relation to the Pet requested:

 * Owner `OO`
 * Admin `AA`